flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 **Exceptions allowed**: No[^1]

-The app id uses a code hosting domains like gitlab, github or codeberg and doesn't have 4 components: `{tld}.{doamin}.foo.bar`.
+The app id uses a code hosting domain like GitLab, GitHub or Codeberg and doesn't have 4 components: `{tld}.{doamin}.foo.bar`.

 Please follow the [app id guidelines](/docs/for-app-authors/requirements#application-id)